 Every performance should contain a little theatre, whether you're performing in the world's largest stadiums, your local pub or, ahem, a little theatre.
 Stagecraft, the way you look and dress, the image you portray to your audience, the kit you bring on stage – all of these qualities contribute something positive to your performance.

-That's why we love the Korg SV-2S, it looks like nothing else and says so much about you before you even strike a note.
+For similar reasons, we also love the Korg SV2.
+It looks like nothing else and says so much about you before you even strike a note.
 When you do, it sounds sublime.
-It's not all show and no go either, make no mistake this is a fully formed stage piano that excels at EP and organ sounds but has every other base covered too.
+It's not all show and no go either, make no mistake this is a fully-formed stage piano that excels at EP and organ sounds but has every other base covered too.
 It's also effortless to operate thanks to all those lovely retro hardware controls on the front.

-If your budget doesn't stretch to the full fat stage pianos above, Casio's new PX S-1100 is a more pocket-friendly and lightweight alternative for the casual gigging musician or busker.
+If your budget doesn't stretch to the full-fat stage pianos above, Casio's PX-S3100 is a more pocket-friendly and lightweight alternative for the casual gigging musician or busker.
 While it doesn't offer all the bells and whistles of the more expensive models, what it does have is improved sounds, Bluetooth connectivity, portability and optional battery power.

 Best stage pianos: Product guide

-Wow, if this isn't the raddest looking stage piano out there, we don't know what is.
-Stick it in the back of your Airstream and let the world tour begin!
+Wow, if this isn't the most unique-looking stage piano out there, we don't know what is.

-As you'd expect, there is an eclectic collection of vintage sounds here including almost every American tine and reed EP, as well as a Japanese electric grand.
-Then there's the clavinets, tone-wheel organs, Vox combos and tube organs, the 70s analogue strings – the list goes on.
+As you'd expect, befitting its retro styling, there is an eclectic collection of vintage sounds here including almost every American tine and reed EP, as well as a Japanese electric grand.
+Then there's the clavinets, tone-wheel organs, Vox combos and tube organs, the 70s analogue strings - the list goes on.

-The SV-2 isn't entirely stuck in a Googie time warp though, not by any means.
+The SV-2 isn't by any means stuck in a time warp though.
 There are some truly gorgeous, timeless acoustic piano models, plus mallets, brass, pads and even modern FM synth tones, all controlled from Korg’s superlative RH3 weighted hammer-action keyboard.
 Three timbre layers are possible that, with the 128-voice polyphony, can inspire some genuinely cinematic soundscapes.

-There's no LED screen, the top panel is so well-thought out the SV2 doesn't require one, and it lacks mod wheels, but you can hook three foot pedals up to control everything from sostenuto to wah.
+There's no LED screen - the top panel is so well-thought out the SV2 doesn't require one - and it lacks a pitch bender and mod wheel, but you can hook three foot pedals up to control everything from sostenuto to wah.

 Roland says it has developed the RD-2000 to deliver the best possible playing experience for performing pianists, as well as the finest piano sounds for their audiences, regardless of genre.
 Here, it's all about the piano sounds.